 The updated plan was compiled by the Battelle Technology Partnership Practice based on research and input from Arizona science, business, academic and policy leaders as well as national bioscience experts.
 Battelle also produced the comprehensive study released in 2002 that found Arizona possessed many of the essential elements needed to become a global leader in niche areas in the biosciences, but must strengthen its biomedical-research base and build a critical mass of bioscience firms and jobs.

 Throughout the Roadmap’s first decade, Battelle tracked performance data that was released annually by the Flinn Foundation.
 The performance metrics released in 2014 serve as the benchmark for the second decade of the Roadmap, with new data reported on a biennial basis.
-The most current data is available in “2015 Progress of the Biosciences in Arizona,” a report produced by TEConomy Partners (formerly Battelle) and released in March 2016.
+The most current data is available in “2015 Progress of the Biosciences in Arizona,” a report produced by TEConomy Partners (a spinoff of Battelle) that was released in March 2016.
 The Flinn Foundation will continue to track the progress of the bioscience sector each year by highlighting the state’s major developments.